KameronKeller/algoIRL-DBSCAN/explainer_script.md

 It doesn't matter if we know "what" something is, it just matters that we can group it together with different things based on properties that can be measured.

-This concept can be used to:
+This concept can be used in:
+- Land-use detection
 - Determine a berry's **ripeness!**
 - Build a **recommender!**
 - Identify **fake news!**